A Pretty Penny

 ‘I need you both to leave.
 Now.’

-Jimmy let out a disappointed sigh, and in a flash, reached behind him and whipped out a small calibre pistol that had been tucked in his waistband.
+Jimmy let out a disappointed sigh, and in a flash, reached behind him and whipped out a small calibre pistol tucked in his waistband.
 He aimed the weapon low at the American.
 My heart thumped furiously as I stared at the gun, adrenaline gushing through my veins.

 ‘Open the fucking door,’ ordered Jimmy, with surprising calmness.